 If you are outsourcing work involving personal data, you need to be careful about who you hand over the job.
-These data have to protect.
+These data have be protected.
 You should ensure the safety of your data.

-This kind of arrangement with an outsourcing company is right for projects that could run for a long time.
-The goal of the projects could often be changing.
+This kind of arrangement with an outsourcing company is right for projects that run for a long time.
+The goal of the projects may keep changing.
 It could change the needs of the outsourcing team quite often.

 This type of engagement is suitable when your team doesn’t have the skills needed for the project.
 You can get a team of experts to complete tasks requiring these talents.
 They will work alongside your team.
 It avoids the need for you to increase your team strength.

-You need to pay the outsourcing company every monthly.
+You need to pay the outsourcing company every month.
 The price will depend on the strength of the team that you need.

 As the client, you have complete control over the team.
 You can guide the progress of the project.
 Your power helps you to keep your team and the outsourcing team in a good relationship.
 Both teams combine to give good results

 When we look at the pros and cons, this model of outsourcing is the best for long projects.
 The client has good control over the process.